Mucyobrian123/ECommerce/README.md

 <h4> MVC WorkFlow: </h4>
     → in the Admincontroller.java & userController.java files having a mapping based function which returns file name.<br>
     → in Src->main->webapp->views  following Jsp file will be executing.
+The project has user module and admin module

 ## log in
 ADMIN Module (http://localhost:8080/admin)